piranockharvey03/Report-Generation/README.md

 Input the necessary credetials and access the main page where marks are entered

-Lastly input the marks and then Click on add to send the data to the database and then lasty click report to generate the report.
+Lastly input the marks and then Click on add to send the data to the database

 For Customizations according to your school, please reach out to me.
 Thank You.